Kaiser Chiefs: Stay Together (2016–2017)

-Duck (2018–present)
+Duck (2018–2021)

 The band signed with their original label Polydor Records for their seventh studio album, Duck, which released on 26 July 2019.
 For the album the band reunited with Ben H. Allen, the producer who worked on the band's 2014 album Education, Education, Education & War.
 The album was preceded by a UK tour in January and February, including concerts at London's O2 Academy Brixton and O2 Academy Birmingham, where several new songs from the album were premiered.
-The band also played a homecoming show at Elland Road in Leeds on 8 June 2019.
-Duck was later toured around arenas in the UK and Europe in early 2020.
+The band also played a homecoming show at Elland Road in Leeds on 8 June 2019, which was also to celebrate 100 years of Leeds United.

 The first single from the album, "Record Collection", was released on 23 May 2019, with "People Know How To Love One Another" released as a second single on 6 June 2019.
 "Golden Oldies" was released as the third single in October 2019.

-The name sparked interest with fans which was the opposite of what the band wanted.
-According to Wilson, they had always had trouble naming records so went with a random title suggested by White.

-Although the album entered at number three in the UK charts, it rapidly fell out of the list after only two weeks.
+The album entered at number three in the UK album charts.
+Duck was later toured around arenas in the UK and Europe in early 2020, with all further touring cancelled due to the COVID-19 pandemic.

-In October 2022, the band announced the single "How 2 Dance", which was released on November 4th.